ArcadeBadgers/arcadebadgers.github.io/_posts/2017-04-15-snake-a-roid-2.markdown

 Currently this is pencilled in to be released August 2017 and we will be showing it off at the 4TG Game Con 2017 in Aberdeen this July.
 ( You can find more details at: [4TheGamers][4thegamers] )

-And here's what we should've done and released last August... a trailer for Snake-A-Roid in it's current form!

-You can watch this on [YouTube][Youtube].

 And in other news, since this post was actually written last month, but not published...
 Steven took part in the 1-Bit Clicker Jam ( and almost missed out due to Chrome having a small hiccup at submission time... )